beling/book-pl/src/ch18-03-pattern-syntax.md

 named variables in `match` expressions.
 Because `match` starts a new scope, variables declared as part of a pattern inside the `match` expression will shadow those with the same name outside the `match` construct, as is the case with all variables.
-In Listing 18-11, we declare a variable named `x` with the value `Some(5)` and a variable `y` with the value `10`.
+In listing 18-11, we declare a variable named `x` with the value `Some(5)` and a variable `y` with the value `10`.
 We then create a `match` expression on the value `x`.
 Look at the patterns in the match arms and `println!` at the end, and try to figure out what the code will print before running this code or reading further.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-11/src/main.rs:here}}